rust-lang/book/second-edition/nostarch/chapter16.md

 The `mpsc::channel` function crates a new channel. `mpsc` stands for *multiple producer, single consumer*.
 In short, we can have multiple *sending* ends of a channel that produce values, but only one *receiving* end that consumes those values.
-We're going to start with a single producer for now, but we'll add multiple producers once we get this example working.
+We’re going to start with a single producer for now, but we’ll add multiple producers once we get this example working.

 `mpsc::channel` returns a tuple: the first element is the sending end, and the second element is the receiving end.
-For historical reasons, many people use `tx` and `rx` to abbreviate *transmitter* and *receiver*, so those are the names we're using for the variables bound to each end.
-We're using a `let` statement with a pattern that destructures the tuples; we'll be discussing the use of patterns in `let` statements and destructuring in Chapter 18.
+For historical reasons, many people use `tx` and `rx` to abbreviate *transmitter* and *receiver*, so those are the names we’re using for the variables bound to each end.
+We’re using a `let` statement with a pattern that destructures the tuples; we’ll be discussing the use of patterns in `let` statements and destructuring in Chapter 18.

-Let's move the transmitting end into a spawned thread and have it send one string, shown in Listing 16-7:
+Let’s move the transmitting end into a spawned thread and have it send one string, shown in Listing 16-7:

 Filename: src/main.rs